vietng322611/music-bot-python/README.md

     git clone https://github.com/vietng322611/music-bot-python
     ```
   - Or download by click on "Code" button and click at "Download zip"
-- Install python3 (don't use python 3.10, some modules aren't supported this yet)
+- Install python3 (recommended python 3.9 for less error)
 - Note: Remember to tick add to PATH when install
   - Windows: `python --version`
   - *nix (Linux, MacOS): `python3 --version`